WangKehanK/ATM/README.md

   - Our exchange rate is steady, which USDTOEURO=2 , USDTOCNY = 10, EUROTOUSD = 0.5, EUROTOCNY = 5, CNYTOUSD = 0.1, CNYTOEURO = 0.2
   - We have three type of interest rate(day, month, year), they are all steady.
 User can choose what kind of account they want while creating account
   - We set up a simple stock system, where manager can add stocks to the market, and customers can buy or sell them.
+  - While saving different currencies into account, you have to do it one by one
 - Bonus: Input is getting parsed from the input files and is not harcoded: Details in **config.properties**; we provide exchange rate for three currencies we have (USD, CNY, EURO), and how many second equails to one day.(defualt: 60s second = one hour in our bank system)
 - Bonus: We build our stock market; in order to buy stock, you have to create a stock account first in "create account" page.
 THen you can sell/buy in "Stock" Page.